SSL Pending Shopify: Why It Happens and How to Fix It

 Use Cloudflare cautiously, ensuring it is properly configured to work with Shopify.

 A secure and properly configured domain strengthens trust, enhances search visibility, and protects customer data.
-Routine checks on domain settings, prompt resolution of conflicts, and adherence to Shopify’s security guidelines help maintain seamless SSL functionality.
+Partnering with a reliable eCommerce website maintenance company ensures routine checks of domain settings, timely resolution of conflicts, and consistent alignment with Shopify’s security guidelines to maintain seamless SSL functionality.

 Let’s Summarize